internly-app/internly/README.md

 - **Save Companies** - Bookmark companies you're interested in
 - **Personal Profile** - Track your reviews and saved companies

+### ATS Resume Analyzer
+- **Job Match Score** - Compare your resume against a job description and get a clear match score
+- **Where Points Were Lost** - See what’s missing or weak, tied directly to scoring deductions
+- **Score Recovery Plan** - A prioritized, job-specific checklist to recover lost points
+- **Resume Quality Feedback** - JD-agnostic feedback on clarity, structure, and impact

 ---

 ## Tech Stack